 I know.

-So agree, my best friend Linda.
+So agree, my best friend, Linda.

-We're so pal.
+We're so proud.

 Kate and I, we could have our own podcast.

-We talk about the Royal Wedding.
+We talked about the Rhino wedding.

 Goodbye.